-These forgotten men and women have been taken advantage of and largely ignored, as companies have been running the same marketing and advertising campaigns, and peddling the same products to them knowing they will buy.
+These forgotten men and women have been taken advantage of and largely ignored, as companies have been running the same lazy marketing and advertising campaigns, and peddling the same products to them knowing consumers will purchase their commodities.

-This gives room for innovators to step in and cause significant disruption or change to the established powers.
+This gives room for innovators to step in and cause significant disruption and genuine change to the established market.

 America, in this case, was simply tired of Washington and the “establishment”, feeding them the same rhetoric.

 The politicians were promising the same things and results were not showing, people were getting angry, and Hillary simply did not show them the path or expectations they were hoping for.